 Return speed and air pressure for the Manic are constant, and cannot be adjusted to fit each rider’s preferences.
 I only need my dropper to go down smoothly and return even faster, without issue.
 That’s it.
 The Manic does exactly that, even in below-freezing temperatures.
 If you like to dial in the speed and force of your dropper you’ll want to look elsewhere.

-Manic posts are home-serviceable, with tools that most tinkerers have in the shop.
+X-Fusion Manic dropper posts are home-serviceable, with tools that most tinkerers have in the shop.
 I popped my 170mm post apart to see how much dirt made its way inside and was impressed to find it quite clean, with plenty of factory grease remaining.
 The pins that stabilize the post are still in great shape, and there is virtually no wiggle at the head.

 If the repair video above looks daunting, know that there are alternatives for some of the steps.
 For example, you can use a pair of strap-wrenches instead of a vice, and leave the post on a radiator heating unit for a while if you don’t have a torch or hair-dryer.